+Textbooks:
-Textbooks: (a) Gravitation by C. W. Misner, K. S. Thorne, and J. A. Wheeler.

-(b) Selections from Spacetime Physics, 2nd edition, by E. Taylor and J.A.
+(i) Gravitation by C. W. Misner, K. S. Thorne, and J. A. Wheeler (see above). (ii) Selections from Spacetime Physics, 2nd edition, by E. Taylor and J.A.
 Wheeler

-- (c) Selections from Mathematical Methods of Classical Mechanics by V. I. Arnold. - (d) Selections from Lecture Notes on Elementary Topology and Geometry by I. M. Singer.
+(iii) Selections from Mathematical Methods of Classical Mechanics by V. I. Arnold.

+(iv) Selections from Lecture Notes on Elementary Topology and Geometry by I.M.
+Singer.

+Purpose, Goal and Benefits:

-Benefits, Goal and Purpose: Develop from the bottom up the fundamental mathematical concepts and methods responsible for the successes in 20^{th} century physics, mathematics, and theoretical engineering.
-Thus Math 5756 concretizes these developments
+1. Develop from the bottom up the fundamental mathematical concepts and methods responsible for the successes in 20^{th} century physics, mathematics, and theoretical engineering.

+Thus Math 5756 concretizes these developments in terms of
-- (a) Special Relativity as the cognitive bridge to 20^{th} century geometry, - (b) multilinear algebra as a source of geometrical structures, - (c) linear algebra's marriage to multi-variable calculus - (d) differential geometry as a three level hierarchy characterized by its - Differential structure - Parallel transport structure (a.k.a. covariant derivative) - Metric structure - (e) the exterior calculus in terms of

-(f) Cartan's two structural equations for the various flavors of differential geometry, and their application to

-(g) the Cartan-Misner calculus.
+- (a) Special Relativity as the cognitive bridge to 20^{th} century geometry, - (b) multilinear algebra as a source of geometrical structures, - (c) linear algebra's marriage to multi-variable calculus,

+- (d) differential geometry as a three level hierarchy characterized by its - Differential structure, - Parallel transport structure (a.k.a. covariant derivative) - Metric structure. - (e) the exterior calculus - (f) Cartan's two structural equations and their application to the Cartan-Misner calculus. - 2.
+From the mathematical perspective these developments serve as a prelude to global mathematics. - 3.
+From the philosophic perspective these developments (and those in Math 5757) serve to illustrate that "Mathematics Is About the World".